Govan Mbeki: Armed struggle and Robben Island

+Mbeki led an MK cell in Port Elizabeth in 1961.
+In September 1962, he moved to Johannesburg, and then to Liliesleaf farm in Rivonia.
 Meanwhile, in November 1962, the then-Minister of Justice, John Vorster, banned New Age.
 When the editorial board came out with its successor publication, Spark, Vorster went one step further by banning not the newspaper but its editors and writers.
 This effectively ended Mbeki's role as editor and journalist in the country.
-On 11 July 1963, he was arrested with other MK high commanders.
+On 11 July 1963, he was arrested with other MK high commanders at Liliesleaf farm.
 In 1964, he was an accused in the Rivonia Trial and sentenced to Robben Island.
+While in prison, he obtained an economics degree.

 Books

-In 1939, Mbeki published his first book, Transkei in the Making.
+In 1938, Mbeki published his first book, Transkei in the Making.
 A supporter of the 1950–1961 Pondoland peasant revolt, he wrote the pioneering study of the movement, South Africa: The Peasants' Revolt from 1958, which was published in 1964.
 Much of the book is an analysis of the political economy of the Transkei, rather than the revolt itself.
+He began writing the book on rolls of toilet paper and had to smuggle it out of prison.